 Friends, redemption always begins with thankfulness.
-When we focus on life’s challenges and all that we don’t have in life, we miss out on all that we do have.
+When we focus on life’s challenges and all that we don’t have in life, we miss all that we do have.
 We become blinded to our resources and opportunities.
 Take some time this week to appreciate all the gifts that we have in our lives – the things and the people.
 In doing so, we will take our first steps toward our personal freedom and an everlasting relationship with God.

 With prayers for shalom, peace,